Lurker00/DX200-Firmware-Add-on/FirmwareUpdater/README.md

 * `sdupdate.img`
 * `rksdfw.tag`

-`sdupdate.img` is empty (0 bytes), and it is the placeholder from the real firmware update image file.
+`sdupdate.img` is empty (0 bytes), and it is the placeholder for the real firmware update image file.

 ## Update firmware